abilops/meridian/README.md

 	Once, either every available seat is taken or all students are done, the process exits, leaving `STUDENTS-s.dat`, `COLLEGES-r.dat` and more importantly, `RESULTS.dat` in its wake.
 This file will be a CSV for easy printing and importing in Microsoft Excel.

 	Meridian will be designed not to make changes to the input files at all.
 It will be as lightweight as possible.
-	The lighter it is, the larger is the amount of data it will be able to handle.